ConfigurationAsCode/ConfigurationAsCode.github.io/20-Citrix.rst

 	- Desktops and apps (see next slide)
 	- Desktop as a Service (DaaS)
 	- Software as a Service (SaaS)
-	- Networking (Netscalar) and cloud
+	- Networking (Netscaler) and cloud
 - Citrix gave:
 	- Cloudstack to the Apache Foundation
 	- Xen hypervisor to the Linux Foundation